One of the best meals to be found in Scotland….

 Blackaddie House Hotel is to be found in the village of Sanquhar, tucked away on the A76 between Ayr and Dumfries.
 The 16th Century House has 6 rooms of varying types and sizes and also includes self-catering accommodation.
 The higher end of the price scale at Blackaddie is absolute luxury for those looking to be exceptionally nice to themselves and it is no surprise that many of the visitors come down from Glasgow and Edinburgh seeking to indulge and escape chaotic working lifestyles.
 Armed with every device known to man, my partner and I didn’t quite know what to do with ourselves when we arrived.
 Not much, would be your best course of action I’d suggest.
 Serene and relaxing, it’s a part of the country that calls for a de-frazzling of the mind.

 Perfectly perched on the banks of the River Nith, it is a favourite spot for fishing and wildlife spotting.
-Other activities (which can be arranged in advance by the friendly Blackaddie staff include golf, horse riding and archery).
+Other activities (which can be arranged in advance by the friendly Blackaddie staff) include golf, horse riding and archery.
 For Robert Burns lovers, Sanquhar is also a convenient base for many of the Burns’ hotspots and it is even believed that he may have visited the house as it used to belong to his best friend in centuries past.
-Here’s more on the great many things to do in nearby Ayrshire as well as my top history picks from Dumfries and Galloway.
+Here’s more on the great many things to do in nearby Ayrshire as well as some of my favourite outdoor highlights of Dumfries and Galloway.

 What separates Blackaddie from the long list of good accommodation to be found in Scotland is without any doubt its food.
 Both my partner are I are foodies, we love cooking and know our stuff but we were still blown away by the quality of absolutely everything we ate during our visit.
 Staying as we were for the dinner, bed and breakfast option we were treated to one of our best-ever culinary experiences.
 Fresh and local produce, taste explosions with every dish, immaculate presentation and astonishing attention to detail….I’ll let the below photos finish this thought.
 One of the owners, Ian McAndrew, is a Michelin Star chef so we’ll now be joining the ranks in his fan club.
 In a nice added optional bonus, Ian and his staff offer cooking classes to anyone interested in learning from one of Britain’s top chefs.
 Blackaddie does have its own restaurant and you can dine here even if you are just passing through.